Knife Maker's Mark for Jay Fisher Knives

 Beware Copies of Knives

 I'm not alone as a target.
 If you are another successful maker, you have also had your work copied, imitated, and had your copyrights violated by these thieves, but here is the very important thing to remember: their work is always poor.
 Bad finishes, rough grinds, poor grind terminations and lead-offs.
+Poor carving, poor tooling, weak aspects and lines.
 Distinctive lack of embellishment, quality, and information exists on these knock-offs.
 For all they try to copy, their work will not sell for 1/100th of what fine, handmade work by well-known custom makers make and sell.
 Fine knives appreciate in value, the knock-offs are an embarrassing waste of money and time.
 Though there will always be people who purchase a knock-off or copy for a few pennies, their value, worth, or importance are doomed to be scrap heap knives.
 If you are looking to purchase a knock off, and think that there is some way that it can be of value, you owe it to yourself to get educated on what you are buying.
 Poor work is poor work, no matter who's fine work it's patterned after, and the investment you hope will save you some money will be worth nothing the moment the transaction is complete.

 People and companies who violate copyright, design patents, trademarks, and utility patents are well known in this as in most industries, and shunned by everyone who knows the score.
 Word does get around, and it's then easy to see and know who they are.
 They will never get be successful, and never get ahead in the world they wish they could be a part of; they will simply fade away after a year or two.
 They are, in no sugar-coated terms, cockroaches.